mon/0x40-web/README.md

 npm install
 ```

-Build with `npx webpack`.
+Build with `npm run build`.
 It will create a `dist` folder.
 For seamless
-development with auto-reload, `npx webpack serve` - if you do this, put any
+development with auto-reload, `npm run dev` - if you do this, put any
 respacks in `public/respacks` so they're found by the local server.

 ## Adding a new beat character